Actively Recruiting

 - Male or female patients aged 18 to 80 years

-- Patients diagnosed with ischemic or non-ischemic cardiomyopathy
+- Diagnosis of ischemic or non-ischemic cardiomyopathy

 - Receiving optimal heart failure medical therapy